Person reviewing credit report deciding whether to pay off collections or wait for them to age off

 Pay-for-delete is not guaranteed, but it is legal and practiced by many collection agencies.
 The Fair Credit Reporting Act (FCRA) does not prohibit a creditor from voluntarily removing accurate information.
 Always get any pay-for-delete agreement in writing before sending payment.
 If you have concerns about illegal collection tactics, understanding which debt collection tactics are actually illegal can strengthen your negotiating position.

-“Paying a collection without securing a deletion agreement often provides minimal score improvement under FICO 8.
-Consumers should negotiate deletion first, especially if they are within two years of a major credit application.”
+The National Foundation for Credit Counseling (NFCC) has consistently advised that paying a collection without securing a deletion agreement often provides minimal score improvement under FICO 8.
+Consumers who are within two years of a major credit application should prioritize negotiating deletion before making any payment, since a paid but visible collection may do little for their score while still costing them money.

 Key Takeaway: If a major loan application is within 24 months, paying off collections — ideally through a pay-for-delete agreement — removes underwriting obstacles.
 The CFPB’s debt collection resources outline your legal rights before you negotiate.